Aether-1337/Solar_Project/# My Solar Activity Project.md

 I’ve used NOAA solar data to visualize sunspot activity over time.
 Data was collected from [NOAA’s observed solar cycle indices](https://services.swpc.noaa.gov/json/solar-cycle/observed-solar-cycle-indices.json), and plotted to reveal the Sun’s behavior.
 A predictive dataset from the same source was merged with the observed data to create a unified graph.
-Using AI, I developed a branch within the repository that applies machine learning to historical data, generating a new predictive model.
-The results diverge significantly from the current NOAA predictions, suggesting alternative solar cycle dynamics.

 ---